hpc/charliecloud/doc/tutorial.rst

 -------------------------

 Charliecloud is not an isolation layer, so containers have full access to host resources, with a few quirks.
-This section demonstrates how this works.
+This section demonstrates how that works.

 Filesystems
 ~~~~~~~~~~~